What Does Package Acceptance Pending Mean For Your Shipment

 Think about a hypothetical situation: You are just about to close today’s business when you check your phone to get the notification from USPS: Package Acceptance Pending!

-According to Retaildive, 70% of customers stated that one of the three factors they looked at when purchasing a product from an eCommerce site was the ability to track their orders.
+According to Retail Dive, 70% of customers stated that the ability to track their orders was one of the three factors they consider when purchasing a product from an e-commerce site.

 Keeping customers informed about their packages is a top priority for postal services since it fosters trust between buyers and sellers.

 While some of the USPS’s messages and tracking statuses are rather simple to understand, others can be more complex.
-Their “Shipment received, package acceptance pending” notification is one instance.
+One instance is their “Shipment received, package acceptance pending” notification.

 Understanding the USPS Tracking Process

-Before you get to the answer to the “Package Acceptance Pending” question, it is important to learn about the entire shipment tracking process of USPS!
+Before you answer the “Package Acceptance Pending” question, it is important to learn about the entire USPS shipment tracking process!

-Therefore, let us first go through the fundamentals of USPS tracking.
-For instance, it includes what it is, how it operates, and what you need to know to utilize it efficiently.
+Therefore, let us first review the fundamentals of USPS tracking.
+This includes what it is, how it operates, and what you need to know to utilize it efficiently.

 All domestic mail large enough for the USPS to scan is eligible for tracking; however, ordinary First Class mail does not have tracking unless you pay an additional fee.

-You can only track the shipments that you send to U.S. addresses.
-This includes those in all 50 states and all U.S. territories, such as military and diplomatic post offices.
+You can only track shipments sent to U.S. addresses, including those in all 50 states and all U.S. territories, such as military and diplomatic post offices.

-When your package enters the USPS system, they generate and allocate a tracking number that is specific to the package.
+When your package enters the USPS system, a tracking number specific to that package is generated and allocated.

 This combination of letters and numbers is connected to a barcode that the USPS employees or equipment can swiftly scan.